-When most people think of Iceland they think of the iconic Blue Lagoon, that perfectly instagrammable location signifies everything Iceland.
+When most people think of Iceland, they think of the iconic Blue Lagoon, that perfectly instagrammable location that signifies everything Iceland.
 Or does it?
 Iceland is a wild and raw country with plenty of natural lagoons surrounded by nature.
 The Blue Lagoon, however, is commercialized and crowded.
 Enjoy the real Iceland and find The Secret Lagoon.
-The Secret Lagoon, is just what the title hints at, secret and intimate.
-With a limit on the amount of people allowed in and tucked away in a small Icelandic town this place became my favorite with two visits as I drove around the country.
-It can be tricky to find, but keep an eye our for the signs in the town of Flúðir for the Lagoon.
+The Secret Lagoon is just what the title hints at, secret and intimate.
+With a limit on the number of people allowed in and tucked away in a small Icelandic town, this place became my favorite, with two visits during our Iceland Road Trip.
+It can be tricky to find, but keep an eye out for the signs in the town of Flúðir for the Lagoon.

 Secret Lagoon in Iceland an alternative to Blue Lagoon

 Is the Blue Lagoon worth it?
 No, skip that tourist trap with a dip into real Iceland.
 The friendly staff at the Secret Lagoon in Iceland welcome you into the small office, with a lounge area for those not wanting to go in.
 Check in at the counter where you can purchase tickets, a towel and some wine or beer!
 All up it’s about $9 per person and $3 for the towels.
 Be careful, if you arrive during peak time, in the evening, with their headcount limit, you may not be able to make it in.
 So, have a plan B or get ready there early in the evening.